Guide to Taking Insurance in Blackjack

 Is Insurance Ever Worth It in Blackjack?

-Whether insurance bets are worth it depends on what you’re trying to do and how you’re playing.
+Whether insurance bets are worth it depends on your personal blackjack strategy and how you’re playing at a table.

 Summary – Should You Take Insurance in Blackjack?